Oregon State Bar: OSB publication of political material

-Legal action against OSBA
+Legal action against OSB

 In 2018, two lawsuits were brought against the Oregon State Bar, specifically Gruber v.
-OSBA and Crowe v.
-OSBA.
+OSB and Crowe v.
+OSB.
 In Crowe, the plaintiffs alleged that the statements in the Bar Bulletin were non-germane political advocacy, and for that reason, the requirement for mandatory membership in the bar association violated their rights to freedom of association under the First and Fourteenth Amendments to the constitution of the United States.

 A lawyer for the plaintiffs stated that the lawsuit "says lawyers should still be licensed, but 'that's different from membership with the bar, which implies somebody speaks for you.'”

 In 2019, both cases were dismissed by the U.S. District Court.
 Appeals were taken to the Ninth Circuit Court of Appeals, which gave its decision in 2021.
-The Ninth Circuit found that "[p]laintiffs' freedom of association claim based on the April 2018 Bulletin statements is viable" and remanded the case to the trial court with instructions to consider the claim in the light of the Supreme Court's Janus decision.
-As of November 2022 the plaintiffs in Glover and Crowe were proceeding with discovery in the district court.
+The Ninth Circuit "affirm[ed] the district court as to Plaintiffs’ free speech claim and the adequacy of OSB’s procedural safeguards with respect to protecting Plaintiffs’ free speech rights," but found that "[p]laintiffs' freedom of association claim based on the April 2018 Bulletin statements is viable," and remanded the case to the trial court with instructions to consider the claim in the light of the Supreme Court's Janus decision.
+In February of 2023, the U.S. District Court for the District of Oregon again rejected plaintiffs' free association claims.